ronakjpatel/Website/content/portfolio/floyd_algo.md

 If $ k $ is not an intermediate vertex, then the shortest path from $ i $ to $ j $ using the vertices in $ {1,2,...,k−1} $ is also the shortest path using the vertices in $ {1,2,...,k} $.

 If $ k $ is an intermediate vertex, then the path can be broken down into two paths, each of which uses the vertices in $ {1,2,...,k−1} $ to make a path that uses all vertices in $ {1,2,...,k} $.
-That is because the vertex $ k $ is the middle point.
+That is because the vertex $k$ is the middle point.